Chocolate Myers: Actor

 Myers also co-hosts a radio show, Tradin' Paint, on Sirius Satellite Radio.
 Chocolate Myers has done color-commentating on ESPN2, appeared in countless television commercials, and acted in movies, including the "Smokey and the Bandit" series.
 He has also appeared on several episodes of QVC.

 Honors

 He was inducted into the Legends of NASCAR Hall of Fame in 2006.
 Chocolate Myers and his wife Caron are featured in a chapter of Peter Golenbock's book "The Last Lap".
+Chocolate received North Carolina’s highest civilian award with The Order of the Longleaf Pine in 2024.